What it covers

 ma_results %>%

-select(year, office, district, candidate, party, total_vote_count)Playwright state (South Carolina)
+select(election_year, office, district, candidate, party, votes)Playwright state (South Carolina)

 sc_results <- scrape_elections(